Belt and Road Initiative: Super grid

 The super grid project aims to develop six ultra high voltage electrical grids across China, Northeast Asia, Southeast Asia, South Asia, Central Asia and West Asia.
 The wind power resources of Central Asia would form one component of this grid.
+Because renewable resources are far from the centres of population, a long-distance transmission system is needed, which needs to be ultra-high voltage to operate efficiently.

 Additionally proposed

 The Bangladesh–China–India–Myanmar Economic Corridor (BCIM) was proposed to run from southern China to Myanmar and was initially officially classified as "closely related to the Belt and Road Initiative".
 Since the second Belt and Road Forum in 2019, BCIM has been dropped from the list of projects due to India's refusal to participate in the Belt and Road Initiative.

 Projects

-China has engaged 149 countries and 30 international organisations in the BRI.
+China has engaged 149 countries and 30 international organizations in the BRI.
 Infrastructure projects include ports, railways, highways, power stations, aviation and telecommunications.
-The flagship projects include the China–Pakistan Economic Corridor, the Boten–Vientiane railway in Laos and Khorgas land port.
+The flagship projects include the China–Pakistan Economic Corridor, the Boten–Vientiane railway in Laos and Khorgos land port.
+The launch of the China-Europe Freight Train (CEFT) preceded the BRI but was later incorporated into the BRI.

+Interpretations of which projects are part of the BRI can differ because the Chinese government does not publish a comprehensive list of projects.
+The Chinese Academy of Sciences takes a narrow definition, including only projects derived from, or included in, cooperation dialogues between China and other BRI countries.

+Corruption allegations and organized crime

+There is limited data on corruption and organized crime involving the BRI in Chinese government sources.
+However, scholars have recognized an increase in Chinese organized crime syndicate activity in some BRI countries.
+BRI projects often support connectivity within and between countries, and rapid development and integration of border areas in some regions has brought security and transnational crime risks.
+In some cases criminal groups have used the branding of the BRI to promote projects that are in fact not endorsed by the Chinese government, such as the Yatai New City project in Myanmar, which has been linked to illegal gambling and online fraud parks.

+In response to public corruption scandals such as the bribery and money laundering conviction of BRI advocate Patrick Ho, in 2019, the CCP's Central Commission for Discipline Inspection announced that it would embed officers in countries participating in the BRI.

+A 2021 analysis by AidData at the College of William & Mary found that Pakistan, Indonesia, Malaysia, Vietnam, Kenya, Kyrgyzstan, Papua New Guinea, Cambodia, Mozambique, and Belarus, were the top countries for reported corruption scandals involving BRI projects.